-Permitted density and intensity allowances for the Highlands Preservation Area must also reflect municipal intents with respect to growth and development of the community.
-A comprehensive analysis will be required as follow-up to adoption of the Highlands Element, to determine specific density and intensity allowances for future non-exempt development within the Highlands Preservation Area.
-The Board will, with the assistance of its professionals, complete this analysis to determine: 1) the capacity for future growth and development of the Highlands Preservation Area (based on the RMP, Technical Reports, NJDEP Rules); 2) the extent to which such growth may be appropriate within the relevant portions of the community; and 3) the specific allocation of such growth and development over the Highlands Zones and Sub-Zones.
-(This analysis will take place with assistance from the Highlands Council after the Township has achieved Basic Plan Conformance.)
+Permitted density and intensity allowances for the Highlands Area must also reflect municipal intents with respect to growth and development of the community.
+A comprehensive analysis will be required as follow-up to adoption of the Highlands Element, to determine specific density and intensity allowances for future non-exempt development within the Highlands Area.
+The Board will, with the assistance of its professionals, complete this analysis to determine: 1) the capacity for future growth and development of the Highlands Area (based on the RMP, Technical Reports, NJDEP Rules); 2) the extent to which such growth may be appropriate within the relevant portions of the community; and 3) the specific allocation of such growth and development over the Highlands Zones and Sub-Zones.
+(This analysis will take place with assistance from the Highlands Council after the Borough has achieved Plan Conformance.)

-Until such time as the full analysis can be completed, applications for development within the Highlands Preservation Area require reviews for consistency on a project-by-project basis.
+Until such time as the full analysis can be completed, applications for development within the Highlands Area require reviews for consistency on a project-by-project basis.
 The major criteria for assessing the proposed density/intensity of development include the following:

-1. Base Maps/Data.
-Base data regarding water availability and wastewater treatment capacity appear in the technical information provided in the Conservation Plan and Utility Services Plan Elements, which includes associated mapping identified as Exhibits P, T, and U. These include, respectively, maps of the Township Highlands Preservation Area: Net Water Availability, Public Community Water Systems, and Highlands Domestic Sewerage Facilities.
-All are herewith adopted and incorporated as a component of the Highlands Element.

-- 2. Water Availability.
-As provided under Conservation Plan Element Section F, Water Resources Availability. - 3.
+- 1. Base Maps/Data.
+Base data regarding water availability and wastewater treatment capacity appear in the technical information provided in the Conservation Plan and Utility Services Plan Elements, which includes associated mapping identified as Exhibits R, V, and W. These include, respectively, maps of the Borough Highlands Area: Net Water Availability, Public Community Water Systems, and Highlands Domestic Sewerage Facilities.
+All are herewith adopted and incorporated as a component of the Highlands Element. - 2.
+Water Availability.
+As provided under Conservation Plan Element Section G, Water Resources Availability. - 3.
 Public Water Supply and Wastewater Utilities.
 Where properties are served by existing water and wastewater utility infrastructure having sufficient available capacity, the density and intensity of new development shall be consistent with the requirements of existing zoning. - 4.
-Public Water Supply Utilities Key Provisions.
-New, expanded, or extended public water systems are prohibited unless approved through issuance of either a Highlands Applicability Determination indicating that a project is exempt from the Highlands Act, or a Highlands Preservation Area Approval with waiver pursuant to N.J.A.C.
-7:38. - 5.
-Wastewater Utilities Key Provisions.
-New, expanded or extended wastewater collection and treatment systems and community on-site treatment facilities are prohibited unless approved through issuance of either a Highlands Applicability Determination indicating that a project is exempt from the Highlands Act, or a Highlands Preservation Area Approval with waiver pursuant to N.J.A.C.
-7:38. - i.
-Septic Systems Key Provisions Any Major Highlands Development (as defined at N.J.A.C.
-7:38) involving the installation of one or more new individual subsurface disposal systems (or aggregate of equivalent disposal units as provided) shall meet NJDEP septic system density requirements as set forth at N.J.A.C.
+Public Water Supply Utilities Key Provisions - a.
+Preservation Area.
+New, expanded, or extended public water systems are prohibited unless approved through issuance of either a Highlands Applicability Determination indicating that a project is exempt from the Highlands Act, or a

+Highlands Preservation Area Approval with waiver pursuant to N.J.A.C.
 7:38.